Go Ad-Free

 Lone Star Ticks Also Carry Disease, Though Not Lyme:

-Lone star ticks (Amblyomma americanum) in the study carried two species of Erlichia.
+Lone star ticks (Amblyomma americanum) in this study (mBio, Sept/Oct, 2019) carried two species of Erlichia.
 These bacteria can cause severe disease.
 People bitten by a lone star tick may also develop Southern Tick-Associated Rash Illness (STARI).
 This may mimic Lyme disease when it presents with fever and a bulls-eye rash.
 However, scientists have not identified the pathogen that causes STARI.
 Initially, the lone star ticks that carry the disease lived mostly in southern states.
 Now, however, lone star ticks have spread far beyond their original southeastern territory.

 Lone star ticks also seem to be the primary culprits transmitting Heartland virus.
 This disease was first identified at the Heartland Clinic in northwestern Missouri in 2009 (Missouri Medicine, Jul-Aug.
 2016).
 Symptoms include fever, fatigue, muscle pains, diarrhea, headache, nausea and low white blood counts.
 Because this infection is caused by a virus, there are no effective treatments.
 Avoiding tick bites is the best approach.